ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 The purpose of this structure is to:

-Implement a least privilege approach with the structured tiers and OU separation.
+Implement least privilege through tiering and OU separation

-Separate high-risk administrative accounts from standard users.
+Separate high-risk administrative accounts from standard users

-Support targeted Group Policy application.
+Support targeted Group Policy application

-Enable controlled delegation.
+Enable controlled delegation at the OU scope

 OUs are used for management structure and policy targeting, not as security boundaries.

 2.4 Delegation Model

-Delegation is implemented using role-based security groups rather than assigning permissions directly to individual users.
+Delegation is implemented using role-based security groups rather than assigning permissions directly to individual users as suggested per (Microsoft, 2025)

 For example:

-An IT-Helpdesk security group exists within the Management Plane.
-Members of this group are delegated limited administrative control over the User Access Plane OU.
+The GG-IT-Admins security group exists within the Management Plane.
+Members of this group are delegated limited administrative control over the UserAccessPlane OU.

 This delegation allows: